 In New Jersey, careless driving is a catch-all law that prohibits any form of unsafe operation not otherwise covered by an already existing traffic statute.
 It differs from reckless driving and is a less serious offense but still carries points and fines.
-It is extremely important to understand the ramifications of a careless driving charge and how it differs from a reckless driving charge in NJ.
+It is extremely important to understand the ramifications of a conviction for careless driving in NJ.

-The careless driving law in NJ is exceptionally open-ended and leaves a police officer with a tremendous amount of discretion.
-Any time you drive erratically on the road and your conduct does not quite fit with another traffic violation, an officer will likely ticket you for this offense.
-If you are convicted of careless driving in NJ, you face a fine of $50-$200, 2 points will be assessed against your New Jersey driver’s license, and you could be put in jail for up to 15 days.
+New Jersey’s careless driving law is exceptionally open-ended and leaves a police officer with a tremendous amount of discretion.
+Any time someone drives erratically on the road and the conduct does not quite fit with another traffic violation, an officer can issue a ticket for careless driving.

 According to NJSA 39:4-96, reckless driving involves “[d]riving a vehicle heedlessly, in willful or wanton disregard of the rights or safety of others, in a manner so as to endanger, or be likely to endanger, a person or property.”